AdaptiveConsulting/ReactiveTraderCloud/README.md

 You can deploy server components via Docker containers.
 This means you can manage clusters using tools such as [Kubernetes](http://kubernetes.io/) for better resiliency and ease of deployment.

-Client-side implementations are available for all major platforms, including desktop browser, OpenFin, Android, iOS, Apple Watch and WPF.
+Client-side implementations are available for all major platforms, including desktop and mobile browser as well as OpenFin.

 ![Architecture Overview](https://raw.githubusercontent.com/AdaptiveConsulting/ReactiveTraderCloud/master/docs/ArchitectureOverview.png)